The Joy of Letting Go of Stress

 Why do we get stressed out, feel anxiety, feel overwhelmed or out of control?

 It’s because the world isn’t the perfect, calm, orderly, simple place we’d like it to be.
 We want things to be comfortable, nice, pretty and ordered.
-Unfortunately, work is hectic, people demand our attention, we aren’t as disciplined as we’d like, people do things that frustrate us, and there’s just too much to do and read and learn and process.
+Unfortunately, work is hectic, people demand our attention, we aren’t as disciplined as we’d like, people do things that frustrate us, and the list goes on and on....

 The problem isn’t the world, or other people … these will always be messy, disordered, and less than ideal.